datacentricdesign/id5415/collections/_id5415/1-2-assignment.md

 As a final task for this assignment, let's replicate what you achieved on your laptop controlling the light-bulb.

-On the Raspberry Pi, open the terminal and create a test directory with the command `mkdir` and navigate inside it with the command `cd`.
+On the Raspberry Pi, open the Terminal and create a directory named `test` with the command `mkdir`.
+Then, navigate inside it with the command `cd`.

 ```bashc
 mkdir test